avatar

 narunram [at] cs [dot] ubc [dot] ca

-I am currently a PhD candidate in the Department of Computer Science at the University of British Columbia (UBC).
+I am currently a PhD student in the Department of Computer Science at the University of British Columbia (UBC).
 I am supervised by Kevin Leyton-Brown.
 My research focuses on understanding digital behavior–which, for me, means understanding how humans interact within digital environments and how large language models behave and interact.
 I am very available via email so please do reach out if you would like to collaborate or chat, I would love to get coffee.2

 Previously, I completed my Master's in Computer Science at UBC under the supervision of Kevin Leyton-Brown.
 My thesis was on formalizing the motivations behind purchase intentions for digital goods, in particular, why people pay to not play.
 During my Master's (Winter 2023), I TA'd for Kevin's course Models of Strategic Behavior.
 The course page contains videos giving a pretty good intro into game theory, mechanism design, and behavioral economics, and a list of some fun3 problem sets.
 Before UBC, I completed a Bachelor's in Computer Science and Mathematics at Carleton College,4 which culminated in an undergraduate thesis on predicting Wikipedia article quality.
 I have also worked as a software engineer; you can find more details about my work experiences in my resume.